zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 	await setNativeMinterTx.wait();
 	console.log("allowed subnet bridge to mint native coins");

-	/* Whenever we run this deploy script deployed contract addresses will be changed.
+	/* Whenever we run this deploy script, deployed contract addresses will be changed.
-	Rather than manually updating them we write the updated address to the `variables/contractAddress.js` Inside our code, whenever we try to access address of a file we use this file as the source of truth.
+   Rather than manually updating them we write the updated address to the `variables/contractAddress.js` Inside our code, whenever we try to access the address of a file we use this file as the source of truth.
    */
 	fs.writeFileSync(
 		"variables/contractAddresses.js",
 		`module.exports = {
            AVAX_TOKEN_ADDRESS: "${avaxToken.address}",
            AVAX_BRIDGE_ADDRESS: "${avaxBridge.address}",
            SUBNET_BRIDGE_ADDRESS: "${subnetBridge.address}",
        }`
 	);
 	console.log(
 		"updated contract addresses inside variables/contractAddresses.js"